markf3lton/markf3lton.github.io/Finder_protips.md

 The first thing I usually do on a new Mac is to remove all bundled Applications from the Dock.
 Hold the **option** key while clicking each Dock icon, then Options..., then "Remove from Dock".

 - Position the Dock on the left of the screen to maximize vertical space.
-- Add your favorite applications like Terminal and Activity Viewer to my Dock for easy access.
+- Add your favorite applications like Terminal and Activity Viewer to the Dock for easy access, and so you can drag files right onto the Dock icon to open them.

 **Protip:** You can drag the **title bar** of a Finder window to the Terminal icon in the Dock to open that directory on the command line.
 Similarly, if you are already on the command line, type `open .` to view your current location in the Finder.